avisiedo/avisiedo.github.io/content/stopping-systemd-in-openshift.md

 - systemd workloads need `SIGRTMIN+3` for stopping the workload gracefully.
 - OpenShift does not send the signal specified in the container image (via the `STOPSIGNAL` instruction).
+It does starting in Openshift 4.10.
-- We can use a container lifecycle hook to interact with the workload when stopping the container.
+- We can use a container lifecycle hook to interact with the workload when stopping the container until the fix is available.
 For this scenario, we can use the `kill` binary (which must exist in the container) to send `SIGRTMIN+3` to PID 1 (systemd).

 # References